isomerpages/nlb-sure/_nodes-at-parks/1-nodes-intro.md

 Ever wondered how your daily purchasing decisions impact the environment?
 Don’t miss this opportunity to browse our “supermarket” aisles and learn about 8 different topics on Sustainability.
 The items on display showcase interesting products that are conceptual ideas or existing products by green entrepreneurs.
 Learn about topics such as single-use plastics, composting, sustainable food production and more.

 The **[Read to be Sure](/read-to-be-sure/intro/)** component of the Sustainability Showcase provides multiple perspectives to sustainability issues so you can see the big picture.
 Don’t forget to vote for your preferred perspective too!

-As part of the suite of activities at the Showcase you will also be able to collect free pre-loved books, donate your own pre-loved books, as well as participate in interactive activities to collect sustainable giveaways.

-**Share a Memory**

-Do you have a memorable experience with nature, from past or present?
-Share them with us and be part of a memory campaign based on personal stories about our encounters with Singapore’s environment.
-Your stories will be the inspiration behind an eBook that explores Singapore’s changing natural environment, examines our evolving perspectives and explores our relationships with nature.
-Share your memory <a href="https://go.gov.sg/nodesatparks-memory/" target="_blank">**here**</a>.
+Scan the QR codes on the display panels to read more.

 <HR>